3DStreet/3dstreet-assets-source/README.md

 The Blender files were created in Blender 2.92.0

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+Code base of this repo (`3dstreet-assets`) is licensed under the MIT License.
+Objects are licensed CC-BY-NC-SA (Creative Commons Non-Commercial Share Alike) unless otherwise noted.
+See the LICENSE.md file for details